justinfrevert/Project-TOEP/README.md

 3. A prover notes the request, starts the proving process, generates the proof, and submits it to the chain, fulfilling the request.

 ### Start the chain
-Start the chain by building the code `cargo build --release`, and starting the node: `./target/release/node-template --dev`.
+Start the chain by building the code `cargo build --release`, and starting the node: `./target/release/node-template --dev`(for docker: follow the steps in `Docker Instructions`)

 ### Upload program
 See `./examples` for an example of a provable program.
 To test uploading the program to the chain, run: